schrepfer/mrep/README.md

                         etc.
   -n, --diff            Diff the proposed changes only.
 Do not actually touch
                         the files.
+  --diff_context DIFF_CONTEXT
+                        The amount of context to show in unified diffs.
   -f RegexFlag, --flags RegexFlag
                         See
                         https://docs.python.org/3/library/re.html#re.RegexFlag